Gender Equality Officer

-- Two (2) years of experience in designing and implementing gender equality and youth activities, preferably in the agriculture sector and/or related to marketing and entrepreneurship;
+- At least 3 years of experience in designing and implementing gender equality and youth activities, preferably in the agriculture sector and/or related to marketing and entrepreneurship;

-- Knowledge of designing programs that integrate gender equality and social inclusion, youth programming, management and address advocacy in the agriculture sector;
+- Background in designing programs that integrate gender equality and social inclusion, youth programming, management and address advocacy in the agriculture sector;

 - Knowledge and understanding of inclusive market systems approach, issues and challenges in the agricultural sector, particularly those facing female and youth buyers, producers and smallholder farmers, in Jamaica and the Caribbean more broadly;

-- Knowledge of project cycle and results-based management (RBM) approaches;
+- Practical knowledge of project cycle and results-based management (RBM) approaches;

-- Leadership, initiative, interpersonal, cross-cultural, coordination, facilitation skills, and ability to motivate and work as a key member of a diverse regional team;
+- Proven leadership, initiative, interpersonal, cross-cultural, coordination, facilitation skills, and ability to motivate and work as a key member of a diverse country & regional team;

 - Adaptable and flexible, with the ability and initiative to generate or find new ways of working to manage internal and external changes that affect project implementation or organizational change;